History of the People's Republic of China: Foreign relations

 Before the Sino-Soviet split in the 1960s, the primary foreign policy of the People's Republic of China was to obtain diplomatic recognition in the face of strong American opposition.
+In 1950, Mao Zedong sent People's Volunteer Army to help North Korea in the Korean War until 1953.
 The Bandung Conference in 1955, at which Premier Zhou Enlai led the Chinese delegation, was an important milestone for China's foreign relations.
 China developed its foreign relations with many newly independent and soon-to-be independent countries.
 China's Five Principles of Peaceful Coexistence were incorporated into the Ten Principles of Bandung.In 1964, tensions between Washington and Paris allowed France to open relations.

 There were also sporadic military confrontations between the People's Republic of China and the Republic of China based in Taiwan.
 Around the Dongshan Island in Fujian Province, for example, there were Battle of Dongshan Island in 1950 and the Dongshan Island Campaign in 1953 between the People's Liberation Army and the Republic of China Armed Forces, followed by another Battle of Dongshan in August 1965.

 Soviet Union

+Soviet leader Nikita Khrushchev visited PRC and met with Mao Zedong in 1958.

 Beijing was very pleased that the success of the Soviet Union in the space race – the original Sputniks – demonstrated that the international communist movement had caught up in high technology with the Americans.
 Mao assumed that the Soviets now had a military advantage and should step up the Cold War; Khrushchev knew that the Americans were well ahead in military uses of space.
 The strains multiplied, quickly making a dead letter of the 1950 alliance, destroying the socialist camp unity, and affected the world balance of power.
 The split started with Nikita Khrushchev De-Stalinization program.
 It angered Mao, who admired Stalin.
 In addition, the radical policies of the Great Leap Forward as well as Mao's controversial remarks on nuclear wars troubled Moscow.
 According to Chinese records, the Soviet Union suddenly withdrew 1390 technicians and ended 600 contracts with China in 1960.

 Moscow and Beijing became worldwide rivals, forcing communist parties around the world to take sides; many of them split, so that the pro-Soviet communists were battling the pro-Chinese communists for local control of the left-wing forces in much of the world.
 At the 1960 International Meeting of Communist and Workers Parties, and later at the 22nd Congress of the Communist Party of the Soviet Union in 1961, the Sino-Soviet conflict became out of control and was increasingly fought out in 81 communist parties around the world.
 Khrushchev personally attacked Mao as an ultra leftist – a left revisionist – and compared him to Stalin for dangerous egotism.
 China later ridiculed the Russian incompetence in the Cuban Missile Crisis of 1962 as adventurism to start with and capitulationism to wind up on the losing side.
 Moscow now was increasingly giving priority to friendly relationships and test ban treaties with the United States and United Kingdom.